 CPE students gain practical experience in Avera hospitals and long-term care facilities, parishes and at other sites.
-Programs are offered regularly in Aberdeen, Mitchell, Sioux Falls and Yankton, SD; Marshall, MN; and other locations as needed.
+Programs are offered regularly in Aberdeen, Pierre, Sioux Falls and Yankton, SD; Marshall, MN; and other locations as needed.

 Avera offers entry-level, specialized and supervisory CPE programs.
 Full-time units last 11 weeks and part-time units last four months.
 Programs are designed for a variety of church workers, seminary students and clergy and health professionals.

 A unit of CPE involves 100 hours of structured learning with at least 300 hours in a ministry placement.
 To accomplish a certifiable unit of CPE, Avera Health CPE System Center offers two approaches.

 - Fall schedule begins after Labor Day and ends before Christmas

 - Winter schedule begins after January 1 and ends mid-May.